A Study of Psalm 34

 In verse 13, there is a most important principle that we all need to learn.
 If you want to know more about the danger of the tongue, read the book of James.
 This verse 13 is saying to make sure that we don’t speak evil and the word guile means treacherous, cunning or crafty words.
 In other words, we should not speak anything that is negative about anyone or anything.
 This appears to be difficult to do at times.
 I myself, make this mistake by criticizing the world.
 We do not realize that this gives glory to the devil himself.
 We have free will and we must use that free will to stop speaking evil.
 A very good Scripture that will help you in this area is to learn, study and apply Philippians 4: 8.
 You are very capable of looking this up on your own.
 What is mentioned in that verse is what we should be thinking and what we should be speaking.
 I cannot stress this subject enough.
 What we confess is what we possess.
 I will say one more thing about this and it is somewhere in the book of Proverbs.
 The literal translation of a certain verse is to “Watch your confessions”.
 Of course, I want to help you out.
 That verse is Proverbs 4: 24.
 You should turn to it.

 In the second verse 14, from Psalm 34, God is practically repeating Himself as He will do many times throughout the Bible.
 He knows that we learn by repetition.
 So again, He says to depart from evil.
 He says this many times in the Bible.
 We are not to fellowship with darkness, referring to unbelievers.
 We are to get away from them as soon as possible and stay away.
 I don’t care if this is a family member or your best friend.
 These people will only bring you down and turn your positive believing into negative and eventually will destroy some part of your life.
 After God tells us to depart from evil, He says to do good.
 Now how simple can God put it?
 Then after that, He says to seek peace and to pursue it.
 Notice how the words are ordered perfectly in this verse.
 First you must depart from evil and then you are able to do good.
 And then you are to seek peace and you are to keep looking for it until you find it.
 You should know by now that the renewed mind is a very difficult process and it is very slow.
 But as I always say, every day gets a little bit better.
-I am renewing my mind for almost 40 years and it never gets totally renewed until Jesus Christ returns.
+I am renewing my mind for over 40 years but it never gets totally renewed until Jesus Christ returns.
 So this is a continuous process that we must always work at and never give up.